TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          **Example:**

          You have a news-plugin.
-The main page has the url "Page\_1.228.0.html" but when one clicks on a news item the url will be "Page\_1.228.0.html?&tx\_mininews\_pi1[showUid]=2&cHash=b8d239c224"
+The main page has the URL "Page\_1.228.0.html" but when one clicks on a news item the URL will be "Page\_1.228.0.html?&tx\_mininews\_pi1[showUid]=2&cHash=b8d239c224"
          instead.